AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/extensibility-custom-test-workflow-plugins.md

         var methodBrowserAttributes = memberInfo.GetCustomAttributes<ManualTestCaseAttribute>(true).ToList();
         if (methodBrowserAttributes.Count == 0)
         {
-            throw new ArgumentException("No manual test case is associated with the Bellatrix test.");
+            throw new ArgumentException("No manual test case is associated with the BELLATRIX test.");
         }
         else if (methodBrowserAttributes.Count > 1)
         {
-            throw new ArgumentException("You cannot associate two manual test cases with a single Bellatrix test.");
+            throw new ArgumentException("You cannot associate two manual test cases with a single BELLATRIX test.");
         }
         else if (methodBrowserAttributes.First().TestCaseId <= 0)
         {